foglienimatteo/Raytracing/README.md

 ## Usage from the REPL

-If you prefer using Julia REPL, first of alll you have to include the software with the known command:
+If you prefer to use the Julia REPL, first of all you need to include the software with the known command in the REPL:

 ```julia
 include("Raytracer.jl")
 ```

 You can obviously visualize the options for each function thanks to the help option (by typing `?`, than write the function name) and set the parameters in a dictionary-like sintax.
-The only main difference is that in order to specify the renderer algorithm, the key is the not-so-intuitive string `%COMMAND%` (due to the [`ArgParge.jl`](https://github.com/carlobaldassi/ArgParse.jl) package used for the command line parsing operation).
+The only main difference is that in order to specify the renderer algorithm, the key is the not-so-intuitive string `%COMMAND%` (due to the [`ArgParse.jl`](https://github.com/carlobaldassi/ArgParse.jl) package used for the command line parsing operation).

 For example, in order to render the demo image B previously showed:
 ```julia